antirez/lua-cmsgpack/README.md

 ===

-Lua-cmsgpack is a MessagePack (http://msgpack.org) implementation and bindings for Lua 5.1 in a self contained C file without external dependencies.
+Lua-cmsgpack is a MessagePack (http://msgpack.org) implementation and bindings for Lua 5.1 in C without external dependencies.

 This library is open source software licensed under the BSD two-clause license.
 The library is currently considered in BETA STAGE for lack of extensive testing.